 Generally speaking treadmills cost more than spin bikes as they have the electric motors, better consoles and can have a changing incline to add more intensity to a workout.
-It does depend on the model you are buying of course and a manual one can cost just over $100 but this one where you move the belt with your feet rather than having a motor do it for you, or one with a small 500W motor can be picked up for $200 but most reliable ones are over $400 and way beyond.
+It does depend on the model you are buying of course and a manual one is an economical choce but this one where you move the belt with your feet rather than having a motor do it for you, or one with a small 500W motor can be picked up for more but most reliable ones are beyond that.

-Although good spin bikes (such as Sunny Health and Fitness Pro Indoor Cycle) can be picked up for less than $300 you can also spend over $1000 for top of the range bikes like the Bodycraft SPX or Schwinn AC Performance Plus.
+Although good spin bikes (such as Sunny Health and Fitness Pro Indoor Cycle) can be picked up economically you can also spend much more for top of the range bikes like the Bodycraft SPX or Schwinn AC Performance Plus.

 These are both good forms of exercise equipment to get a cardio workout in the home.
 They both do exercise the lower half of the body rather than the top half as they resemble running and cycling that you do outdoors.